Action-adventure, Hack and slash

-The reaction when a beloved franchise falls into new hands is one that is almost always met with scepticism by those with a strong reverence for something they probably hold a nostalgic connection with.
+The reaction when a beloved franchise falls into new hands is one that is almost always met with skepticism by those with a strong reverence for something they probably hold a nostalgic connection with.
 Worries about whether or not a re-imagining will stay true to its roots, whether drastic changes will be made to cater to new, previously excluded markets – perhaps in favour for the old – and a general fear of change often plague a fan’s mind.
 There have been a range of reboots over the past few years as publishers and developers want new perspectives on established brands, sometimes in an effort to combat challenging economic times, whilst others to stop a series from becoming stale and outdated.

 When Capcom revealed that Ninja Theory would be taking the reigns of critically acclaimed Devil May Cry series fans were jaded to say the last.
 Given the studios recent pedigree with Heavenly Sword and Enslaved: Odyssey to the West they really shouldn’t have.
 DmC is not only the Cambridge-based studios best release yet, but quite possibly the best in the series.